 Security guards alone aren’t enough to detect, deter, and delay criminals.
 In larger parking lots, observant thieves can time their crimes.
 They simply wait to act until guards’ rounds take them to the other side of the property.

-Fortunately, highly effective parking lot security solutions exist, especially when integrated as part of a comprehensive, layered strategy.
-A thorough property threat assessment will help you design multilevel protection solutions that address your specific risks.
+Fortunately, highly effective parking lot security solutions exist, especially when integrated into a comprehensive, layered strategy.
+A thorough property threat assessment will help you design parking lot theft prevention solutions that address your specific risks.

 Consider implementing combinations of the measures below based on your property and guests’ needs.